 In Years Two to Six the children take part in whole class reading for 30 minutes every day.
 Every week the children are exposed to a variety of text styles covering fiction, non-fiction and poetry throughout the week.
 Their comprehension skills are then built upon using VIPERS questions.
+There are two examples of our weekly whole class reading attached below.
 In Year One, guided reading is organised slightly differently due to the emphasis on decoding and blending.
 Their lessons are based on the same VIPERS principles but organised into small groups and carousel activities.

 Phonics and spelling